On this page

 Position of matching words in your attributes

-Matching Word position also impacts ranking.
+Matching word position also impacts ranking.
 By default, matches at the beginning of an attribute rank higher than matches in the middle or the end.
 You can change the default to ignore position, making all matches equivalent in terms of ranking.
-This gives you an additional level of control over ranking.
 Let’s look at an example.

 - Query “brad”